bbarcelollull/EuroSea_subTask_2.3.1/README.md

 # H2020 EuroSea project - Task 2.3

 ### This repository includes the codes generated in subtask 2.3.1 of the EuroSea project to evaluate different in situ sampling strategies to reconstruct fine-scale (>20 km) ocean currents in the context of SWOT.
 In **1_simulate_observations** you can find codes to design the sampling strategy and to extract the simulated observations.
 In **2_reconstruct_observations_spatiotemporal_OI** the spatio-temporal optimal interpolation is applied to simulated observations of temperature and salinity.
 The dynamic height and geostrophic velocity are calculated from the reconstructed fields.
 In **3_evaluation** you can find the codes to compare reconstructed fields with the ocean truth.
+Below there is a step-by-step description of all codes.

 * _H2020 EuroSea project:_<br>
 The H2020 EuroSea project aims at improving and integrating the European Ocean Observing and Forecasting System (see official website: [https://eurosea.eu/](https://eurosea.eu/)).
 It has received funding from the European Union’s Horizon 2020  research and innovation programme under grant agreement No 862626.